vitejs/vite-ecosystem-ci/README.md

 ### scheduled

-Workflows are sheduled to run automatically every Monday, Wednesday and Friday
+Workflows are scheduled to run automatically every Monday, Wednesday and Friday

 ### manually